Intensive workshop part 1

 Intensive workshop - part 1

-In the mornings, the 120 Festival Participants are divided into 3 groups, each of which gets to work with a renowned teacher of the vocal world.
+In the mornings, the Festival Participants will get to work with a renowned teacher of the vocal world.
 The participants get to work on this teachers specific take on and approach to a cappella music - a practical crash course and a chance to get to know your teacher and the way they work up close.

 Teacher: Merel Martens